telerik/ajax-docs/controls/colorpicker/functionality/show-as-icon.md

 ---
 title: Show as Icon
-page_title: Show as Icon | RadColorPicker for ASP.NET AJAX Documentation
+page_title: Show as Icon - RadColorPicker
-description: Show as Icon
+description: Check our Web Forms article about Show as Icon.
 slug: colorpicker/functionality/show-as-icon
 tags: show,as,icon
 published: True